-Learning to communicate effectively with your clients and find the communication tools that work for you is crucial to your financial advisor’s success and, ultimately, the relationships you build with your customers and their families.
+Learning how to talk to clients and find the communication tools that work for you is crucial to your financial advisor’s success and, ultimately, the relationships you build with your customers and their families.
 Financial advisor client communications are vital to developing trust and camaraderie with the people you serve.

-Greg Hammer is a Yale graduate with a degree in applied mathematics who has spent the last decade with C2P Enterprises, learning how to simplify the financial planning process and communicate more effectively with clients.
+Greg Hammer is a Yale graduate with a degree in applied mathematics who has spent the last decade with C2P Enterprises, learning how to simplify the financial planning process and talk to clients more effectively.

 In a recent episode of the Bucket Plan On-Demand Podcast, he and Dave Alison discussed proven metaphors and relatable examples you can start using right away to help your customers better understand the role of an investment advisor and the benefits of working with one.

 Greg’s holistic financial practice services 800 clients per year.
 Greg attributes much of his growth to the financial advisor education he has received and the communication tools and methods he has refined throughout his career.

 “I tell my clients to think of me as the mechanic.
 I need to lift the hood and show you what’s going on.
 That’s my job as a fiduciary.
 But after our relationship grows—if you never want to look under the hood again, I’m good with that.
 When you want me to shut up, tell me to shut the hood!”

 Investment Advisors Need to Simplify Complex Ideas

 The first meeting can be overwhelming for a new client.

 Greg recommends explaining upfront that you’re going to be throwing a large amount of information at them in a brief period.

 Encourage them to ask questions but let them know that it’s okay if they don’t understand everything.